Template only — not medical advice. Always review with a licensed healthcare professional before distributing.

 What You Should Do

-- Use a validated automatic cuff with an arm-style bladder for measurements.
+- Use an automatic cuff with an armband-style bladder for more accurate readings.

-- Measure your blood pressure in the morning before taking any medication.
+- Measure your blood pressure in the morning before taking any medication and again in the evening after sitting quietly for 5 minutes.

-- Record each reading in a log, noting the date and time next to it.
+- Record each reading immediately in a log with the date and time.

-- Share your recorded readings with your healthcare provider every month.
+- Share these readings with your healthcare provider monthly so they can assess trends.

 What You Should NOT Do